 This simple recipe for roasted kabocha with black sesame makes kabocha squash into a fragrant and scrumptious treat.
 With just four ingredients, this recipe couldn’t be faster to put together.

 This side dish was a collaboration with my son, Rob Manshardt.
 Rob loves all Asian cuisines, especially Japanese, and has an excellent sense for combining flavors both simple and complex.
-He’s also designing our great pins for Pinterest!
+He also co-designs our great pins for Pinterest!

 What is kabocha squash?